Revision Date: 10/25/2021

 - For portable devices to be taken off-campus, the assigned user of the device must complete the State Property Form (Request for Off-Campus Use) and file the form with the Property office.

 The Louisiana Tech Purchasing Office will obtain and make available contracts/bids for approved devices to ensure compliance with State procurement guidelines.
-The University Computing Center has provided the following technical standards for these devices to safely access our campus systems and networks:

 Related links and resources